Level/abstract-leveldown/README.md

 - `asBuffer` _(boolean, default: `true`)_: Whether to return the `value` as a Buffer.
 If `false`, the returned type depends on the implementation.

+The `callback` function will be called with an `Error` if the operation failed for any reason, including if the key was not found.
+If successful the first argument will be `null` and the second argument will be the value.

+### `db.getMany(keys[, options][, callback])`

+Get multiple values from the store by an array of `keys`.
+The optional `options` object may contain:

+- `asBuffer` _(boolean, default: `true`)_: Whether to return the `value` as a Buffer.
+If `false`, the returned type depends on the implementation.

 The `callback` function will be called with an `Error` if the operation failed for any reason.
-If successful the first argument will be `null` and the second argument will be the value.
+If successful the first argument will be `null` and the second argument will be an array of values with the same order as `keys`.
+If a key was not found, the relevant value will be `undefined`.

+If no callback is provided, a promise is returned.

 ### `db.put(key, value[, options], callback)`